 Adviser: Here is a suggestion.
 Do not complete forwarding instructions.
 Do not have yourself shown as the shipper.
 Instead let the freight forwarder be shown as the shipper, as after all they are acting on behalf of the buyer under instructions.
 And one more thing, as you are selling EXW, at least under Australian legislation, you are not the exporter.
 Certainly that is how the taxation department looks at it, so do not have the freight forwarder list you as the seller on the customs export declaration.
 Again, they can list themselves as being the agent of the buyer.

-(U.S. exporters should read the article, What the Heck Is a Routed Export Transaction?)
+(U.S. exporters should read the article, Standard vs. Routed Export Shipment: What's the Difference?)

 Seller: But will this not make it more complicated or messy?

 Adviser: No, not really, but it may create problems for the buyer from a tax perspective.
 But I am not a tax expert, so you would need further advice.